-How can I report on the progress of my product roadmap?
+How to report on progress against your product roadmap

 Roadmapping is an essential part of a product manager's job.
 You use these visual plans to chart and communicate the future of your product — the high-level initiatives and the work required to achieve success.
 In many ways, you are your roadmap.